 There is often an additional charge that comes along with a maintenance visit.
 You will find that typically 10 – 20% is added as a fee.
 This is also important to know before officially hiring property management.

-When hiring a property management company, it will help decide knowing exactly what you are getting for your money.
+When hiring a property management company, it will help decide exactly what you are getting for your money.
 Review these questions before you begin to vet companies:

 - How do tenants contact you for a maintenance request?